busycaesar/MERN_Stack_Template/README.md

 ### Install dependencies

-Use the following command to install all the dependencies.
+Use the following command to install all the dependencies from both Backend and Frontend.

 ```bash
 npm install --legacy-peer-deps